chefe/ng.nvim/README.md

 - Display template type check block
 - Check if a file is part of an angular project
 - Setup [tree sitter grammer for angular][2]
+- Support for refactorings

+### Refactorings

+- Switch component from external template to inline template
+- Switch component from inline template to external template

 ## Installation